tekdi/shiksha-lms-service/docs/lms-service-api-document.md

 - `format` must be one of: 'video', 'document', 'test', 'event', 'text_and_media'
 - `mediaContentSource` must be present and valid URL (for non-document formats)
 - `mediaContentPath` must be present for document format
-- `mediaContentSubFormat` must be one of: 'youtube.url', 'video.url', 'pdf', 'quiz', 'assessment', 'feedback', 'event', 'external.url'
+- `mediaContentSubFormat` must be one of: 'youtube.url', 'video.url', 'pdf', 'quiz', 'assessment', 'feedback', 'reflection.prompt', 'event', 'external.url', 'discord.url', 'external.assessment.url'
 - `alias` must be string (if provided)
 - `description` must be string type (if provided)
 - `image` file must be valid image format and within tenant-configured size limits (if provided)